News and Announcements

 Jon Cawthorne begins as dean of the University Library System

-The Wayne State University Library System welcomes Jon E. Cawthorne as the dean of the University Library System on August 1, taking over for retiring dean Sandra Yee.
+The Wayne State University Library System welcomes Jon E. Cawthorne as the dean of the University Libraries and School of Information Sciences on August 1, taking over for retiring dean Sandra Yee.

 “The search committee, faculty and staff were impressed with Jon’s background, experience and knowledge,” Wayne State University Provost Keith Whitfield said.
 “I am sure that his passion, intelligence and leadership across academic, public and special libraries will greatly benefit the university.
 This is a kind of a homecoming for Cawthorne, who was director of the main branch of the Detroit Public Library earlier in his career.”